Antonio Moyano

-Antonio Moyano Carrasquilla (born 13 July 2000) is a Spanish footballer who plays for AD Alcorcón as a central midfielder.
+Antonio Moyano Carrasquilla (born 13 July 2000) is a Spanish footballer who plays as a central midfielder.

 Club career

 Born in Montilla, Córdoba, Andalusia, Moyano represented Córdoba CF as a youth.
 On 4 November 2016, aged only 16, he signed his first professional contract with the club.

 Moyano made his senior debut with the reserves on 16 September 2018, starting in a 2–1 Tercera División away win against Sevilla FC C. He scored his first goals on 14 October, netting a hat-trick in a 4–2 home defeat of UB Lebrijana.

 Moyano made his professional debut on 31 May 2019, coming on as a second-half substitute for Yann Bodiger in a 2–3 home loss against CA Osasuna, as his side was already relegated.
 On 20 June, he signed a new two-year contract with the club.

 In July 2021, Moyano signed for AD Alcorcón; initially assigned to the B-team in Tercera División RFEF, he impressed first team manager Juan Antonio Anquela during the pre-season and was assigned to the main squad.

+On 23 August 2024, Moyano joined Fuenlabrada on a one-season deal.